 I'm sure you have heard the term "Responsive" been bandied around for some time now.
 Basically, a responsive website is a site that layout adjusts to best suit the device on which it is being viewed.

 A responsive website makes browsing through mobile simpler and automatically adapts to the size of the screen of the device that it is viewed on.
-This takes care of the optimisation issues and there is no need for building and maintaining several websites for different devices that is extremely inefficient and impractical.
-Read on to find out what are the other reasons why your website needs to be responsive.
+This takes care of the optimisation issues and there is no need for building and maintaining several websites for different devices - that is extremely inefficient and impractical.

 Nowadays smartphones are not considered to be exceptions.
 We live in a society where excessive usage of smartphones is something that is considered normal.
 Today over one billion of people are accessing the web from their mobile devices and over 80% of internet users are smartphone users; simply put, if someone is online, it is likely that they are on their smartphones.
 This statistic is only the beginning of the story, I believe that these numbers will be bigger in the future.
 So, you need to think mobile, simply because everyone is on mobile.